 How to Fix Window Tint That Is Peeling

-Peeling window tint, also known as a bubble or blistering, is a condition in which the applied window film separates from the surface of the glass.
+Peeling window tint, also known as bubble or blistering, is a condition in which the applied window film separates from the surface of the glass.
 As a result, air bubbles form under the window tint film that can visually disturb owners and drivers alike.
-The problem becomes even more noticeable when light reflects off trapped air pockets beneath the skin of your car windows.
+The problem becomes even more noticeable when light reflects off of trapped air pockets beneath the skin of your car windows.

 How to Fix Window Tint That Is Peeling